 - Council is responsible for monitoring the work of its Committees and Boards to ensure the University's goal of achieving equality.

-- The Equality, Diversity and Inclusion Committee is responsible for formulating, monitoring, evaluating and reviewing all aspects of the University’s work on equality and diversity including the Code of Practice on Harassment.
-The York University Students’ Union (YUSU), the Graduate Students’ Association (GSA) and the International Students’ Association (ISA) are represented on this committee.
+- The Equality, Diversity and Inclusion Committee is responsible for formulating, monitoring, evaluating and reviewing all aspects of the University’s work on equality and diversity including the Dignity at Work and Study Policy.
+The York University Students’ Union (YUSU) and the Graduate Students’ Association (GSA) are represented on this committee.

 - The Equality and Diversity Office is responsible for giving advice, support and guidance to students and staff on a range of equality matters.

 Students can seek advice from the people listed below: